AccelByte/cloudsave-validator-grpc-plugin-server-go/README.md

 ## Next Step

-Proceed to modify this project template and implement your own custom functions.
+Proceed to create your own `Extend Override` app for `cloudsave validator` by modifying this project.
+See [here](https://docs.accelbyte.io/gaming-services/services/extend/override-ags-feature/introduction-to-cloudsave-validator/) for more details.